civican/legisinfo/42-1/bills/C-83/bill_text.md

 A staff member may, in the prescribed circumstances, conduct a body scan search of a visitor, and those circumstances must be limited to what is reasonably required for security purposes.

-> **Explanatory Note**:
-> New.

 ### Section 19

 Subsection 61(1) of the French version of the Act is replaced by the following:

 ### Section 61

-  **(1)** Dans les cas prévus par règlement et justifiés par des raisons de sécurité, l'agent peut, sans soupçon précis et selon les modalités réglementaires, procéder à la fouille **ordinaire** des véhicules qui se trouvent au pénitencier.
+  **(1)** Dans les cas prévus par règlement et justifiés par des raisons de sécurité, l'agent peut, sans soupçon précis et selon les modalités réglementaires, procéder à la fouille ordinaire des véhicules qui se trouvent au pénitencier.

-> **Explanatory Note**:
-> Existing text of subsection 61(1):
-> *Existing Text*:
-> > A staff member may, in the prescribed manner, conduct routine searches of vehicles at a penitentiary, without individualized suspicion, in the prescribed circumstances, which circumstances must be limited to what is reasonably required for security purposes.

 ### Section 20